hunterwb/AutoManifest/README.md

 Automatically generate jar manifest

 Keeps the manifest up to date with the build and eliminates unneeded configuration by determining the correct attribute values and creating the manifest at compile time.
 The attribute names must be passed to `javac` as a comma separated list: `-Aautomanifest=Automatic-Module-Name,Main-Class`.
+If no arguments are given the default is `-Aautomanifest=Main-Class`.
 The jar manifest file is created at `META-INF/MANIFEST.MF` or updated if it already exists.
 A jar file is not created and the generated manifest file must later be added into the actual jar file, examples below.

 Supported attributes: